The Aeropress has gone from being an obscure coffee brewing contraption to a cultural institution in just a few years.

 - Leave on the counter top for 5-10 hours.

-- Pour the slurry into an 'upright' aeropress.
+- Pour the slurry into the Aeropress, normal position.
 (You can use either a paper or metal filter, depending on your preference).

 - Plunge over ice cubes.
 (Rinse and repeat, if you have more mixture left).

 Even though Aeropress today is widely considered a black coffee brewing device – comparable to the French press or filter coffee – there has always been an aura of espresso somewhere in the mix.

 The connection between the two seems obvious — at least at first glance.
 Both devices utilize pressure.
 But while the famous 9 bars are an essential part of how the best espresso machines operate, the pressure of the AeroPress is rather a way to separate brewed coffee from the grounds.